YOUR QUESTIONS: OVERCOMING PLATEAUS

 Questions from Nathan Wang via FACEBOOK.

-- Can you describe any plateaus that you experienced as a player and how you overcame them?
+Can you describe any plateaus that you experienced as a player and how you overcame them?
 I’d be especially interested in the mental and confidence aspect of the game.
-How would you coach a player that struggled with confidence issues in their game and what would you tell them focus on independently?
+How would you coach a player that struggled with confidence issues in their game and what would you tell them to focus on independently?

 One of the great aspects of volleyball is that there are different phases of the game that require different skill sets.
 It is rare that volleyball players are firing on all cylinders.
-So, when I was struggling in one faceting of the game, I would rep it out as much as possible in a practice setting.
+So, when I was struggling in one facet of the game, I would rep it out as much as possible in a practice setting.
 But in a match, if something wasn’t working even after I applied extra focus to that part of the game, I would direct my attention to another phase of the game.
-If my passing was off, I would make sure I was still communicating and contributing to the team but I would work extra hard on covering the hitters or serving.
+If my passing was off, I would make sure I was still communicating and contributing to the team, but I would work extra hard on covering the hitters or serving.
 If my hitting was off, I would focus on passing the ball and defense.

-Being able to honestly assess any given situation is a big deal in reaching ones max potential.
+Being able to honestly assess any given situation is a big deal in reaching one’s max potential.
 Looking back, I think I was trying so hard to act like nothing was wrong that I started to trick myself.
 I needed to be honest, especially with myself, and properly evaluate my own game.
 Then I could aspire to take ground, even in small ways, each day.
 From there, I could try to stack good day on top of good day until my game was back and improvement was taking place.
-That is what I did and though it didn’t translate to more playing time on that team, I regained my pre-injury form and went on to play up to my potential for many years.
+That is what I did, and although it didn’t translate to more playing time on that team, I regained my pre-injury form and went on to play up to my potential for many years.

 Both of these questions come down to mindset.
 And really, the mind is where we find a lot of the margins between teams and wins and losses.
-Everyone is skilled, talented and hungry at the top.
+Everyone is skilled, talented, and hungry at the top.
 The differentiator then is between the ears.
 Who can adapt the quickest?
 Who can become comfortable being uncomfortable?
 Who can focus under pressure?
-Having to adapt under differing circumstances helps promote growth.
+Having to adapt to differing circumstances helps promote growth.